-The first hypothesis of this project was that active buoyancy driven thinning of the back-arc mantle lithosphere is a prerequisite for both the occurrence of back-arc extension in the overlying plate and that this excess buoyancy in the back-arc region contributes to active shortening in the subduction arc region as observed in the East Carpathians.
+The first hypothesis of this project was that active buoyancy driven thinning of the back-arc mantle lithosphere is a prerequisite for both the occurrence back-arc extension in the overlying plate and that excess buoyancy in the back-arc region provides a buoyancy force that contributes to active shortening in the subduction arc region as observed in the East Carpathians.

-Our modeling results suggest, that - indeed - to achieve back-arc rifting during the rapid subduction of a narrow oceanic basin, a significantly weakened overriding plate mantle-lithosphere is required.
-Moreover, the energy dissipation through shearing along the subduction zone has a critical role in limiting the effective slab-pull force available for back-arc extension (figure 2).
-The shortening of the subduction interface through convective removal of the overriding plate mantle-lithosphere and/or the presence of a weak sedimentary layer on top of the oceanic plate reduces this energy dissipation and promotes back-arc extension.
+Our modeling results suggest, that - indeed - to achieve backarc rifting during the rapid subduction of a narrow oceanic basin, a significantly weakened overriding plate mantle-lithosphere is required.
+Moreover, the energy dissipation through shearing along the subduction zone has a critical role in limiting the effective slab-pull available for backarc extension (figure 2).
+The shortening of the subduction interface through convective removal of the overriding plate mantle-lithosphere and/or the presence of a weak sedimentary layer on top of the oceanic plate reduces this energy dissipation and promotes backarc extension.

 2. Figure: Snapshots from 3 models related to the first manuscript.
-Model 1 is the reference model with a strong back-arc exhibiting no overriding plate deformation before collision.
+Model 1 is the reference model with a strong backarc exhibiting no overriding plate deformation before collision.
 Model 2 has a weak zone in the proximal part of the overriding plate that experiences convective mantle-lithospheric thinning and crustal break-up before collision.
 Model 3 has a weak zone in the distal portion of the overriding plate and a weak sedimentary layer on top of the oceanic crust allowing for full crustal break-up before collision.